Designing textiles using Photoshop II

 The topics we will cover include:

-- Cleaning up drawings and content
+- Cleaning up drawings and artwork content digitally

-- Complex repeats and design development on Photoshop
+- Expanding design development work on Photoshop

 What will I achieve?